mavrk1604/MEAN-AAMB-test/README.md

    ```bash
    npm run start
    ```
-   The backend server will run on `http://localhost:5000` by default.
+   The backend server will run on `http://localhost:5000`.

 ### **Frontend Setup**:
 1. Navigate to the `frontend` folder: